rg-3/screenshot.js/README.md

 __UNRELEASED__

+* Add ability to take a screenshot of the video on the current tab.
+  (Works on YouTube, etc).

-* Insert `Press <shortcut> to take a screenshot` text after reading what shortcut the `take_screenshot` keyboard command is bound to (it can be changed to a custom shortcut by the user via the `chrome://extensions/shortcuts` page)
+* Insert `Press <shortcut> to take a screenshot` text after reading what shortcut the `capture-visible-tab` keyboard command is bound to (it can be changed to a custom shortcut by the user via the `chrome://extensions/shortcuts` page)